Marysville, Ohio: Early development

 In 1824, the first post office was established.
 At this time, there were only four families in the village.
 In 1828, Marysville's first school was established in the east side of town using a log cabin as its building structure.
 By 1839, there were already three schools operating in the town.
 In 1843, the first high school was opened by Caroline Humphrey, and by 1850 there was a Board of Education making annual reports to the voters.

 In 1837, the Ohio Gazetteer published that Marysville was a small post town consisting of a court house, a jail, forty-five dwelling houses, one tavern, three stores, one practicing physician, two attorneys and about 250 inhabitants.
 By 1846, Marysville had 360 inhabitants, three small dry goods stores, two churches (Presbyterian and Methodist), a private school, and a newspaper office.

 Early Marysville businesses during this period included McClouds Drug Store on the south side of the square, the Cheap Cash Store, the American Hotel, the W.W.
 Woods store, and Hare and Hughes, a hat business located on the southwest corner of the square.
 Several locals ran personal unnamed businesses.
 The village was incorporated in 1840, with Otway Curry elected as the first mayor.

-Ladders were first purchased for a fire department in 1845, and by 1865 the village had purchased the first fire engine.
-The commissioners petitioned for a fire house, but it would not be built until 1906, being a two level brick building.
+Ladders were first purchased for a fire department in 1845, and by 1865 the village had purchased its first fire engine.
+The commissioners petitioned for a fire house, but it would not be built until 1906 (a two-level brick building).